oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 In this workshop, you will:

 * Set up the workshop environment.
-* Load local data files into your ADB instance.
+* Load local data files into your Oracle Autonomous AI Database instance.
-* Load JSON data into your ADB instance and then and analyze that data.
+* Load JSON data into your Oracle Autonomous AI Database instance and then and analyze that data.
 * Link to data in public and private Object Storage buckets.
 * Load and analyze the news from REST endpoints.
 * Create external tables using the Delta Sharing protocol